96boards/meta-96boards/README.md

 Introduction
 -------------------------

-The official OpenEmbedded/Yocto Project BSP layer for my 96boards.org machines
+The official OpenEmbedded/Yocto Project BSP layer for the 96boards.org machines

 The meta-96boards layer depends on: